John Garvey became the 15th president of The Catholic University of America on July 1, 2010.

 Garvey has regularly testified before the United States House of Representatives (on issues like anti-Semitism (2013) and religious liberty (2012)).
 He has been published in the Wall Street Journal, Washington Post, Boston Globe, New York Times, Los Angeles Times, Chicago Tribune, The Atlantic, and the Chronicle of Higher Education.
 Garvey has appeared on major news networks including ABC, CBS, Fox, PBS, MSNBC, CNN, National Public Radio, and BBC.
 He is also a regular contributor to several Catholic news outlets and publications including EWTN, Catholic TV, Vatican Radio, America, Catholic News Agency, Catholic World Report, Commonweal, Famille Chrétienne, First Things, National Catholic Register, Our Sunday Visitor, Religion News Service, and Touchstone.
 He writes a monthly column for the Catholic News Service.

-Garvey and his wife Jeanne Walter Garvey have five children, 23 grandchildren, and a rescue dog named Gus.
+Garvey and his wife Jeanne Walter Garvey have five children and 23 grandchildren.

 The Catholic University of America, president (July 1, 2010)

 University of Michigan Law School, visiting professor (1985-86)

 University of Kentucky College of Law, professor (1976-94)